mehmetguduk/Currency-Converter/README.md

 The datas are constantly getting update with changing market data.
 With Currency Converter you can convert:

--Offical currency to Offical currency
+● Offical currency to Offical currency,

--Offical currency to Crypto currency
+● Offical currency to Crypto currency,

--Crypto currency to Offical currency
+● Crypto currency to Offical currency,

--Crypto currency to Crypto currency
+● Crypto currency to Crypto currency.

 ![app](https://user-images.githubusercontent.com/85064536/132957356-a0c4deda-b33f-455b-9b7a-26d082581734.gif)

 ![howdoiruntheapp](https://user-images.githubusercontent.com/85064536/132956659-a843f0e4-5cfc-4623-9f64-e90f10cebdaa.jpg)

 ★ **Method one** : You can download all py files (MAIN.py, images.py, interface.py) in same folder and run MAIN.py.